-Instead of the traditional feta cheese, this vegan spanakopita recipe uses tofu (marinated with lemon juice, miso, and mustard).
+Instead of the traditional feta cheese, this vegan spanakopita uses tofu marinated in lemon juice, miso, and mustard.

 Something that amazes me each year is how much my eating habits change come summertime.
 Whereas in winter I crave warming, grounding, cooked-down foods, in summer I gravitate toward lighter, energy-filled things.
 Which is to say, lots of vegetables and fruit, less grains and beans than usual.